zalenix/portaldocs/portal-sdk/generated/top-extensions-authentication-procedure.md

 1. The extension owner creates an RDTask that is located at [http://aka.ms/portalfx/newextension](http://aka.ms/portalfx/newextension).
 This is part of the process that onboards the AAD application with the Portal, as specified in [portalfx-extensions-onboarding-aad.md](portalfx-extensions-onboarding-aad.md).

 1. The AAD Onboarding Website is located at [https://aadonboardingsite.cloudapp.net/RegisterApp](https://aadonboardingsite.cloudapp.net/RegisterApp).
-After the Ibiza team creates the app, you can reach out to <a href="mailto:aadonboarding@microsoft.com?subject=Expediting the Onboarding of a new Extension">aadonboarding@microsoft.com</a> to expedite the process.
+After the Ibiza team creates the app, you can reach out to <a href="mailto:aadonboarding@microsoft.com?subject=Expediting%20the%20Onboarding%20of%20a%20new%20Extension">aadonboarding@microsoft.com</a> to expedite the process.

 1. Submit the RDTask to register the AAD application into the Portal's extension configuration.
 This step can be done simultaneously with the previous step.